tianshu-orcl/websocket-client-template/README.md

 or
 ag test/streaming.yaml @asyncapi/websocket-client-template -o output -p server=localhost

+# Go to generated output folder, and install needed packages for client
+cd output
+npm install

 ##
 ## Start the client
 ##

-# Go to generated output folder, excute the client and follow the instructions
+# Excute the client and follow the instructions
-cd output
 node client.js
 ```